 The Lidcombe Program is the treatment I recommend for stuttering in preschool-age clients; the timing of this treatment depends on the child and is something I will discuss with each client.

 School-age children may require a slight modification of the the Lidcombe Program for a successful outcome.
-With adolescents and adults there are various treatment options, mostly different methods of speech restructuring, to discuss.
+With adolescents and adults there are various treatment techniques to trial.
+I find the Camperdown Program the most comprehensive method of teaching speech restructuring.